 Asheville on Bikes does not endorse candidates.
 We do advocate for policies and design standards that advance our active transportation network and we recommend that any public official adopt the positions we outline here.

 Asheville is one of the most dangerous cities in NC for people walking, biking, and driving.
-Therefore, city, county, and state leadership should address this public safety issue by making aggressive and continuous changes to improve our land use regulations and our transportation network until Asheville is the safest place to in North Carolina to walk or ride a bicycle.
+Therefore, city, county, and state leadership should address this public safety issue by making aggressive and continuous changes to improve our land use regulations and our transportation network until Asheville is the safest place in North Carolina to walk or ride a bicycle.

-- Invest in downtown affordable housing.
+- Invest in affordable housing.
 The best way to connect people to places is to invest in urban density.
 Transportation is a component of land use.
 Improve and advocate for land use regulations that advance density and complete street facilities.

 - Formally adopt National Association of City Transportation Officials (NACTO) design standards into its Standards & Spec Manual to inform Complete Street Design on future road projects.
 Furthermore, Asheville should formally join as a NACTO Membership City.